Big Bang Singularity Resolution In Quantum Cosmology: Observable Based Criteria

 where $\varphi_s(s)=\psi\in\mathcal{H}$ and $U(t,s)$ is such that: a) $U(r,s)U(s,t)=U(r,t)$; b) $U(t,t)=I$; and c) $U(s,t)$ is jointly strongly continuous in $s$ and $t$ \cite[Theorem X.69]{reed:1975}.
 These results provide us with a formal basis under which quantum theories will necessarily have well-posed equations of motion provided the Hamiltonian is bounded in the relevant sense.

 The question is then how best to understand the connection between boundedness of operators and singularity resolution in quantum cosmology.
 In particular, for cases in which the Hamiltonian is \textit{not} bounded but other physically relevant operators are.
 Most directly, we can consider the influential suggestion that non-singular quantum behaviour is indicated by the boundedness of the inverse scale factor \cite{bojowald:2001,bojowald:2001a,bojowald:2002} or inverse 3-volume operator \cite[p.296]{Rovelli:2004}.
-Such a criterion is prima facie well motivated as a condition for \textit{local} singularity resolution on the basis of the classical relation between curvature divergence and the existence of the inverse metric components.
+Such a criterion is prima facie well motivated as a condition for \textit{local curvature} singularity resolution on the basis of the classical relation between curvature divergence and the existence of the inverse metric components.
 In particular, we might interpret the finiteness of the eigenvalue of the inverse scale factor operator on states which are annihilated by the volume operator as a quantum resolution of big bang singularity and thus the boundedness of this operator appears as a plausible sufficient condition for singularity resolution \cite{bojowald:2002}.
-However, the boundedness of kinematical operators, such as the inverse of the 3-volume and inverse scale factor, defined as they are on the kinematical Hilbert space, on which the quantum constraints have not been applied, is not ultimately well suited to act as a sufficient condition to establish non-singular behaviour in the local sense.
-This is principally because it is a \textit{kinematic} condition.
-As noted by a number of authors, singularity criteria need to be established at the level of physical observables and physical states to have dynamical significance.\footnote{See for example the discussions of \cite{husain:2004,brunnemann:2006,bojowald:2006,bojowald:2007,bojowald:2011c,ashtekar:2011}.}